 Robert Cecil Martin, colloquially called “Uncle Bob”, is an American software engineer, instructor, and best-selling author.
 He is most recognized for developing many software design principles and for being a founder of the influential Agile Manifesto.
 Martin has authored many books and magazine articles.

-Grady Booch, the author of this 1990s classic, Object-Oriented Design, and Analysis with Applications, said
+Grady Booch, the author of Object-Oriented Design and Analysis with Applications, a classic text in software design, contributed:

 “Clean code is simple and direct.
 Clean code reads like well-written prose.”

-Michael Feathers, the author of Working Effectively with Legacy Code, said
+Michael Feathers, author of Working Effectively with Legacy Code, offered a more emotional take:

 “Clean code always looks like it was written by someone who cares.”